nycolas-oliveira/nycolas-oliveira/README.md

 - 👋 Hi, I’m Nycolas Oliveira
-- 🔭 I’m currently working on a RPA Development StartUp
+- 🔭 I’m currently working with RPA Development
 - 🌱 I'm currently learning about some frameworks, Desktop Apps and Python

 ##